 My work is at the intersection of education policy, economics of education, sociology of education, and developmental psychology.
-I am interested in a constellation of topics centered on educational inequality and policy, and my research considers the ways that districts, schools, teachers, peers, and parents can contribute to or ameliorate educational inequality.
+I examine a constellation of topics centered on educational inequality and policy, and my research considers the ways that districts, schools, teachers and parents can contribute to or ameliorate educational inequality.
 I am particularly interested in examining the intended and unintended consequences of policies and interventions, as well as courses, policies, and curricula that seek to meet the needs of traditionally marginalized and minoritized youth.

-Links to selected papers below
+Links to selected papers

 Districts and Schools

-- Bitler, Marianne P., Thurston Domina, Emily K. Penner, and Hilary Hoynes.
-2015.
+- Bitler, Marianne P., Thurston Domina, Hillary Hoynes, and Emily K. Penner.
 “Distributional Effects of a School Voucher Program: Evidence from New York City.”

-- Bitler, Marianne P., Sean Corcoran, Thurston Domina, and Emily K. Penner.
+- Bitler, Marianne P., Sean P. Corcoran, Thurston Domina, and Emily K. Penner.
+Forthcoming.
 “Teacher Value-Added and Noise: An Analysis of Teacher Effects on Achievement and Anthropometrics.”
-[Please email me for the most recent draft]
+Journal of Research on Educational Effectiveness.
+NBER Working Paper No. 26480.

-- Penner, Emily K. 2016.
-“Teaching For All?
-Teach For America’s Effects across the Distribution of Student Achievement.”
+- Penner, Emily K. 2016 “Teaching For All?
+Teach For America’s Effects on the Distribution of Student Achievement.”

 - Reich, Stephanie M., Emily K. Penner., Greg J. Duncan, and Anamarie Auger.
 2012.
 “Using Baby Books to Change New Mothers’ Attitudes about Corporal Punishment.”
 Child Abuse & Neglect, 36(2): 108-117.